ghoulmann/raspberry_pi_gifted/gifted.md

 Audio
 -----

-{draw:frame} If your display solution is an HDMI TV or monitor with speakers, you're set since HDMI is apparently capable of carrying audio.
+If your display solution is an HDMI TV or monitor with speakers, you're set since HDMI is apparently capable of carrying audio.
 Otherwise, you'll need to use the stereo, 1/8" audio output on the Raspberry Pi.